dyozie/pivotal-hd-docs/content/getting-started/hawq/springdata-jdbc.md

 ### DataSet

 You will use the [Retail Demo](/getting-started/dataset.html) dataset for this Spring JDBC Sample.
-Make sure the table `retail_demo.orders_hawq` has been created and appropriate values inserted using `COPY` psql command as specified in the [hawq exercise](/getting-started/hawq/internal-tables.html)
+Make sure the table `retail_demo.orders_hawq` has been created and loaded as described in the [hawq exercise](/getting-started/hawq/internal-tables.html)

 ### Source Code ###

 Source code for the sample can be found at [github.com/PivotalHD/pivotal-samples/](https://github.com/PivotalHD/pivotal-samples).
-Clone the github repo into a local directory on the machine running Name Node
+Clone the github repo into a local directory

 ```bash
 $git clone https://github.com/PivotalHD/pivotal-samples.git